Sport & Injuries.

 By its very nature, sport causes injuries.
 Whatever that injury is, many practitioners consider that the cause of the injury, and the result of the injury, is muscle weakness - and what is needed is strengthening exercises.
 So the recommendation is exercise, exercise and more exercise to somehow enable repair and rehabilitation.
 It rarely works.

 It may rhyme, but pain does NOT equal gain.
-Using damaged tissue will cause pain and in turn, cause more damage
+Pain is your body's way of saying STOP.
+Using damaged tissue, that is, repetitive exercise therapy, will cause pain and in turn, cause more damage.

-Pain and injury don’t primarily weaken muscles - they cause spasm and shortening of muscles, which in turn torsion and compress associated joints.
-Then the muscles can't work efficiently.
+Pain and injury don’t primarily weaken muscles - they cause spasm and shortening of muscles, which in turn twist and compress associated joints.
+Then, naturally, the muscles can't work efficiently.
 Logically, strengthening exercises imposed on these tissues and joints can sustain or even enhance the injury.

 Then the strengthening exercise therapy can commence.

-When a bone is broken, it will initially need to be x-rayed or scanned and your doctor will decide on a course of action.
-That may be splinting, an open surgical reduction or no action at all.
+When a bone is broken, it will initially need to be x-rayed or scanned and your medical doctor will decide on a course of action that may be splinting, an open surgical reduction or no action at all.